redkiteinvestigations/Redkite-Phishing-Indicator-Powershell-Module/README.md

 External Forwards: Identifies rules that forward mail outside of accepted domains.

 Recent Mailbox Changes: Highlights recent changes to mailbox configurations (optional step).
+This checks 'UpdateInboxRules' and 'Set-Mailbox' using Search-MailboxAuditLog cmdlet

 Logging: Saves logs in timestamped log files in the specified directory.